samirka9767/elinvar_api/README.md

 Note: if you quit the terminal, every time to run the project with flask the environment variables need to be set up first, before doing flask run

+Note: There are 2 tables in the db, one holds squad/team names and ids (table_name Squad), the other one holds test reports of teams (table_name Test_Reports).

+Squad table has already 3 teams entered, and cannot be manipulated.

+When adding a test report to Test_Reports table, current (today's) date will be saved for that test.

 To run the tests in cli, use the following command:

     python3 -m unittest tests/*.py